 Welcome to DARS

-Supporting Virginians’ efforts to secure independence and employment
+Supporting Virginians’ efforts to secure independence, inclusion and integration

 The Virginia Department for Aging and Rehabilitative Services, in collaboration with community partners, provides and advocates for resources and services to improve the employment, quality of life, security, and independence of older Virginians, Virginians with disabilities, and their families.
 Read about our mission statement and our code of ethics.